Christoph16478/PythonAnalysingTexts/README.md

 # Analyse Text with python

-It is a very tiny project on text analysation.
+It is a project on text analysation.

 ## The whole execution process is structured as following: